 Gateway for the temples of Angkor, Siem Reap (see-em ree-ep; សៀមរាប) was always destined for great things.
 Visitors come here to see the temples, of course, but there is plenty to do in and around the city when you're templed out.
 Siem Reap has reinvented itself as the epicentre of chic Cambodia, with everything from backpacker party pads to hip hotels, world-class wining and dining across a range of cuisines, sumptuous spas, great shopping, local tours to suit both foodies and adventurers, and a creative cultural scene that includes Cambodia's leading contemporary circus.

-Angkor is a place to be savoured, not rushed, and this is the base to plan your adventures.
+Angkor is a place to be savored, not rushed, and this is the base from which to plan your adventures.
 Still think three days at the temples is enough?
 Think again with Siem Reap on the doorstep.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Siem Reap.

 Looming large on the road to Angkor is the Angkor National Museum, a state-of-the-art showpiece on the Khmer civilisation and the majesty of Angkor.
 Displays are themed by era, religion and royalty as visitors move through the impressive galleries.
 After a short presentation, visitors enter the Zen-like Gallery of a Thousand Buddhas, which has a fine collection of images.
 Other exhibits include the pre-Angkorian periods of Funan and Chenla; the great Khmer kings; Angkor Wat; Angkor Thom; and the inscriptions.